SteveHoggNZ/newtech-experiment/README.md

 # newtech-experiment
-A place for me to play with technology that is new for me
+A place for me to play with technology that is new to me